Zilliqa/zq2/z2/docs/deployer.md

 Usage: z2 deployer [OPTIONS] <COMMAND>

 Commands:
-  new                   Generate the deployer config file install               Install the network defined in the deployer config file upgrade               Update the network defined in the deployer config file get-config-file       Generate in output the validator config file to join the network get-deposit-commands  Generate in output the commands to deposit stake amount to all the validators deposit               Deposit the stake amounts to all the validators rpc                   Run RPC calls over the internal network nodes restore               Restore a node using another node's data dir help                  Print this message or the help of the given subcommand(s)
+  new                    Generate the deployer config file install                Install the network defined in the deployer config file upgrade                Update the network defined in the deployer config file get-config-file        Generate in output the validator config file to join the network get-deposit-commands   Generate in output the commands to deposit stake amount to all the validators deposit                Deposit the stake amounts to all the validators rpc                    Run RPC calls over the internal network nodes backup                 Backup locally a node data dir restore                Restore a node data dir from a local backup reset                  Reset a network stopping all the nodes and cleaning the /data folder restart                Restart a network stopping all the nodes and starting the service again generate-private-keys  Generate the node private keys. --force to replace if already existing generate-genesis-key   Generate the genesis key. --force to replace if already existing help                   Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose...
 Increase logging verbosity